Skip to Content

 SINGER Quantum Stylist 9960 ComputerizedView On Amazon

-You’ll breeze through projects with its automatic needle threader and adjustable high-speed capabilities of up to 850 stitches per minute.
+Its automatic needle threader and adjustable high-speed capability of up to 850 stitches per minute make it a breeze to use.

-The user-friendly top drop-in bobbin system and mirror imaging feature make quilting and detailed work remarkably straightforward.
+The top drop-in bobbin system and mirror imaging feature simplify quilting and detailed work.

-This 14.6-pound powerhouse includes 13 presser feet, a quilting bar, and various accessories to support your creative vision.
+With 13 presser feet, a quilting bar, and various accessories, this machine supports your creative vision.

-With features like needle up/down positioning and a thread trimmer button, you’ll enjoy precision and control with every stitch.
+Features like needle up/down positioning and a thread trimmer button provide precision and control.

-Whether you’re creating fashion pieces, home décor, or intricate quilts, this versatile machine adapts to your skill level and project requirements with ease.
+Whether you’re creating fashion pieces or quilts, this versatile machine adapts to your skill level and project requirements with ease, making it perfect for sewists of all levels.

 Pros

-• 600 built-in stitches and 1,172 stitch applications for diverse projects.
+• Offers 600 built-in stitches and 1,172 stitch applications for versatile sewing options

-• Includes 13 presser feet, quilting bar, and an extension table for added functionality.
+• Includes 13 presser feet, a quilting bar, and various accessories to support creative vision

 Cons